reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 docker build -t domain-registry . docker run -e STORAGE_TYPE=RAM -e EXPIRES=3600 -p 4568:4567 domain-registry
 ```
 Expires global variable defines the maximum amount of time (in seconds) a Hyperty stays in the server (see [soft state issue](https://github.com/reTHINK-project/dev-registry-domain/issues/7)).
 Note that the published port 4568 may be changed to another port that better suits your needs.
+Running the server with configuration will work exactly as the last version.

 #### Requests saved in a single-host Cassandra cluster